maynhile13105/cse15l-lab-reports/lab-report-1.md

 - The working directory was /home/lecture1/messages and it was not changed when the command was run.
 - No arguments are passed means that no files are given, so right after the command was run, there was nothing happened or printed out.
 There was just a blank page.
 - When we enter anything later, it doesn't matter if it's a command or not, the system will output exactly what we entered.
-And other commands after the command `cd` without arguments will be treated as normal text.
+Other commands after the command `cat` without arguments will be treated as normal text.
 To execute other commands, we need to get out of this command by pressing the key ‘Ctrl’+‘C’ simultaneously.
 - This is not an error.

   ![image](https://github.com/maynhile13105/cse15l-lab-reports/assets/146885739/513434ed-fa62-408d-8495-3c7a671ee7f6)